Replacing CLI tools with modern alternatives

 When you're spelunking around in a terminal, it's often useful to take a quick

 peek inside one text file or another.
-The cat
+The cat provided by GNU coreutils is

 very plain by design, and of course there is nothing wrong with staying small